Privacy Rights Clearinghouse

-In Part l, we suggest you start a file at your first contact with a collector.
+We suggest you start a file at your first contact with a collector.
 Letters you write as well as ones sent to you are an important part of your file.
 Letters, along with your notes of telephone conversations and personal contact, create a "record."
 Your file will be invaluable if you ever find it necessary to complain to a government agency or file a lawsuit.
-(See Part 7)

 There are many reasons to write to a collector.
 There are also certain things to look for when a debt collector writes to you.
 Here are just some things that might lead you to write a letter to a collector: